protesilaos/my-website/_interpretations/2022-07-05-xylina-spathia-on-the-rock.md

 avatar/idol of theirs---where not met.

-To be clear, if I judge my philosophy on the social standard of academic qualifications, I am creating a replica of my own who lives and dies by how many degrees it has.
-What I may say or think, what I might do, how my works affect others, become irrelevant.
+To be clear, if I judge my philosophy on the social standard of academic qualifications, I am creating a replica of my own that lives and dies by how many degrees it has.
+What I say or think, what I do, how my works affect others, become irrelevant.
 All that matters for this idol of mine that I created is how many degrees it has.
 Otherwise, it is useless; useless on the basis of a meaningless metric that I was misguided to attribute value to.

 [ Read/watch: [On learning and being